-These requirements are only for those students enrolled in the George Fox Elementary Education degree completion program under the School of Education (School of Professional Studies general education requirements can be found here).
+These requirements are only for those students enrolled in the George Fox Elementary Education degree completion program under the School of Education (School of Professional Studies general education requirements can be found later in this catalog).
 For traditional undergraduate students, please see the general education requirements posted in that section of the catalog.